avchy/000-burger-bot-dashboard-react/README.md

 ## Description

 This project is a React application for a Burger Bot dashboard.
-Based on the filenames, it can be inferred that the application is intended for managing orders, dishes, extras, toppings, and user profiles.
+Application is intended for managing orders, dishes, extras, toppings, and user profiles.

 ## Features